-An obvious benefit of hiring a private driver is that you can generally expect a comfortable, air-conditioned ride, and you can preselect whatever vehicle you think is best suited for the amount of baggage you have.
+An obvious benefit of hiring a private driver is that you can generally expect a comfortable, air-conditioned ride, and you can preselect whatever vehicle you think is best suited for the amount of baggage / people you have.

 The fixed prices can’t go unmentioned either – you know exactly how much you’re going to pay ahead of time, so you won’t have to worry about an unexpected slowdown potentially upping your fee.

-Lastly, most of the people that would hire a private driver are travel-hungry foreigners such as yourself, so you’re practically guaranteed an English-speaking driver.
+Most of the people that would hire a private driver are travel-hungry foreigners such as yourself, so you’re practically guaranteed an English-speaking driver.

 This is good news for anyone who’s slept through one too many Spanish classes since a driver is a perfect person to ask about interesting spots and activities to check out in town.
 The drivers are all bilingual and are able to dish out good tips on the best things around Playa.

-ADO Bus from Cancun to Playa
+ADO Bus from Cancun Airport to Playa

-Budget traveling is all the rage these days, and there’s no cheaper alternative for the trip from Cancun to Playa del Carmen than the ADO Bus, by far the most reputable bus company in the entire region.
+Budget traveling is all the rage these days, and there’s no cheaper alternative for the trip from Cancun Airport to Playa del Carmen than the ADO Bus, by far the most reputable bus company in the entire region.

 These aren’t your run-of-the-mill buses either – provided that you don’t mind the crowds during peak season, you can expect the interior to be spacious and air-conditioned.

 The biggest downside to taking the bus is that it drops you off at the Playa del Carmen bus station located on Fifth Avenue, meaning you have to make your way to your hotel on foot or using local transit.

-Rent a Car
+Rent a Car from Cancun Airport

 Often, the journey can be even more rewarding than the destination, so you might want to consider making some optional detours on the way from Cancun to Playa del Carmen.
 The best way to do this is to rent yourself a car at the Cancun International Airport.

-Also, it’s not uncommon for car rental companies to try and pin any pre-existing damage on the car on you, so try to get as good of a look at your hot rod as you can before heading out.
-There have also been occasional reports of police officers attempting to bribe unsuspecting tourists so just make sure you take photos of your car and remove any large bills from you wallet!
+Sadly, it’s not uncommon for car rental companies to try and pin any pre-existing damage on the car on you, so try to get as good of a look at your hot rod as you can before heading out.
+We recommend taking photos and videos of your rental car to make sure that they don’t charge you with anything later on.

 While it’s understandably not as cheap as taking the bus, you can expect to reach your destination for about $25, depending on the size of the shuttle and the number of passengers.

-The upside is that, unlike the bus, the shuttle can drop you off at a more convenient stop so you don’t have to lug your belongings all the way to your hotel.
+The upside is that, unlike the bus, the Playa del Carmen shuttle can drop you off at a more convenient stop so you don’t have to lug your belongings all the way to your hotel.

 Generally, we would only recommend this option if you’re traveling with enough people to fill up the entire shuttle, as this would effectively give you a private vehicle for a fraction of the price.

-Anyone who’s seen their share of tourist towns knows better than to travel long distances by taxi unless there’s absolutely no other choice, and the trip from Cancun to Playa del Carmen is no exception.
+Anyone who’s seen their share of tourist towns knows better than to travel long distances by taxi unless there’s absolutely no other choice, and the trip from Cancun Airport to Playa del Carmen is no exception.

 We could go on about these cities’ finer points forever, but the fact of the matter is, few taxi drivers will pass up the opportunity to overcharge a foreigner that doesn’t know the area and the local rates well.

-If you happen upon a particularly clever driver, you could end up paying upwards of $60, especially if you’re not the bartering type.
+If you happen upon a particularly clever driver, you could end up paying upwards of $100+, especially if you’re not the bartering type.
 Better use of that money would be to pay for the aforementioned private transfer and travel stress-free and in style.

-One possible exception to the no-taxi rule would be if you flew into Cancun and are only using it as a pivot point to get to Playa, which has no airport of its own – planning around the takeoff times of other modes of transportation might not work with your schedule, so if you have a good feeling about that driver that’s trying to get your attention, there are no shortage of taxies just outside Cancun International Airport.
+One possible exception to the no-taxi rule would be if you flew into Cancun and are only using it as a pivot point to get to Playa, which has no airport of its own – planning around the takeoff times of other modes of transportation might not work with your schedule, so if you have a good feeling about that driver that’s trying to get your attention, there are no shortage of taxis just outside Cancun International Airport.

 Two other things to keep in mind here are the amount of baggage you have on you and the size of your group.
 While the drive isn’t the longest, your vacation is all about you, so you might not want to spend forty-something minutes crammed inside a tight car with half a dozen of your friends.